ElfSundae/laravel-hashid/README.md

 ## Configuration

-Our well documented configuration file is extremely similar to the configurations of numerous Laravel manager integrations such as Databases, Queues, Caches, or Filesystems.
+Our well documented configuration file is extremely similar to the configurations of numerous Laravel manager integrations such as Database, Queue, Cache and Filesystem.
 So you do not need to spend extra time to learn how to configure Hashid.

-Additionally, for simplicity you do not need to add singleton drivers such as Base64 to your config file as they have no encoding options, unless you would like to specify a meaningful connection name.
+Additionally, for simplicity you do not need to add singleton drivers like Base64 to your config file as they have no encoding options, unless you would like to specify a meaningful connection name.

-Let's see an example of configuration:
+Let's see an example of the configuration:

 ```php
 'default' => 'id',